UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security

 \begin{remark}[Dominating bad events / failure terms] In the proof of Theorem~\ref{thm:SDKG-UC}, the simulation error is dominated by the union of the following explicit bad events: \begin{itemize}[leftmargin=*] \item $\Bad_{\mathsf{sc}}$: a violation of state continuity (rollback/fork) for any KeyBox instance relied upon by the protocol (Assumption~\ref{assump:tee-continuity}).
-In a concrete realization that approximates state continuity via a freshness mechanism that can fail (e.g., counter exhaustion or oracle unavailability), let $\varepsilon_{\mathsf{sc}}(\lambda)$ bound $\Pr[\Bad_{\mathsf{sc}}]$; then all distinguishing/forgery bounds in the paper should be read as $\negl(\lambda)+\varepsilon_{\mathsf{sc}}(\lambda)$. \item $\Bad_{\mathsf{rcpt}}$: a second-preimage/collision for a receipt-binding digest in a non-programmable context (e.g., for $H(\USVrcpt,\cdot)$ in $\Fusv$). \item $\Bad_{\mathsf{s32}}$: either (a) a successful $\lambda$-bit guess of $h_{3,2}=H_{\mathrm{s32}}(\langle \sid,\cid_2,D_2\rangle)$ without having queried that point, or (b) a collision/second-preimage under $H_{\mathrm{s32}}$ that allows an accepting transcript with $D_2\neq U$, where $U$ is the point committed by $h_{3,2}$. \item $\Bad_{\mathsf{pre}}$: a pre-query collision that causes a simulator programming attempt $\SimProgramRO(\mathsf{ctx},x,y)$ with $\mathsf{ctx}\in\CtxUC$ to return $\perp$ (Lemma~\ref{lem:grocrp-prequery}). \item $\Bad_{\mathsf{fs}}$: a Fischlin knowledge/soundness failure for any verifying UC-context NIZK, i.e., acceptance of a proof for which straight-line extraction fails or yields no valid witness (Lemma~\ref{lem:fischlin-negl}). \item $\Bad_{\mathsf{hr}}$: honest rejection of an honest Fischlin proof due to a capped rarity-search miss.
+In a concrete realization that approximates state continuity via a freshness mechanism that can fail (e.g., counter exhaustion or oracle unavailability), let $\varepsilon_{\mathsf{sc}}(\lambda)$ bound $\Pr[\Bad_{\mathsf{sc}}]$; then all distinguishing/forgery bounds in the paper should be read as $\negl(\lambda)+\varepsilon_{\mathsf{sc}}(\lambda)$. \item $\Bad_{\mathsf{prf}}$: the PRF security of the nonce-derivation function keyed by $\seed$ (Definition~\ref{def:linos-prf}) is broken, enabling an adversary to predict or correlate LinOS nonces across sessions.
+Under PRF security and the seed integrity invariant (Assumption~\ref{assump:seed-integrity}), $\Pr[\Bad_{\mathsf{prf}}]\le\negl(\lambda)$.
+Notably, by Lemma~\ref{lem:rollback-robust}, even if $\Bad_{\mathsf{sc}}$ occurs (a rollback of mutable KeyBox state), the deterministic nonce derivation prevents the catastrophic ``rollback $\Rightarrow$ key disclosure'' path: replaying the same $(\sid,K)$ reproduces the same transcript and reveals no new information about~$k$. \item $\Bad_{\mathsf{rcpt}}$: a second-preimage/collision for a receipt-binding digest in a non-programmable context (e.g., for $H(\USVrcpt,\cdot)$ in $\Fusv$). \item $\Bad_{\mathsf{s32}}$: either (a) a successful $\lambda$-bit guess of $h_{3,2}=H_{\mathrm{s32}}(\langle \sid,\cid_2,D_2\rangle)$ without having queried that point, or (b) a collision/second-preimage under $H_{\mathrm{s32}}$ that allows an accepting transcript with $D_2\neq U$, where $U$ is the point committed by $h_{3,2}$. \item $\Bad_{\mathsf{pre}}$: a pre-query collision that causes a simulator programming attempt $\SimProgramRO(\mathsf{ctx},x,y)$ with $\mathsf{ctx}\in\CtxUC$ to return $\perp$ (Lemma~\ref{lem:grocrp-prequery}). \item $\Bad_{\mathsf{fs}}$: a Fischlin knowledge/soundness failure for any verifying UC-context NIZK, i.e., acceptance of a proof for which straight-line extraction fails or yields no valid witness (Lemma~\ref{lem:fischlin-negl}). \item $\Bad_{\mathsf{hr}}$: honest rejection of an honest Fischlin proof due to a capped rarity-search miss.
 This is a liveness failure only (abort/retry) and is not a security break. \item $\Bad_{\mathsf{hdl}}$: an adversary guess of a live KeyBox opaque handle (e.g., in $\mathsf{buf}$), allowing unintended resolution/use; bounded by a union bound over polynomially many guesses as $\Pr[\Bad_{\mathsf{hdl}}]\le \poly(\lambda)\cdot 2^{-\lambda}$. \end{itemize} By a union bound, the security distinguishing advantage is upper-bounded by

 and each term is negligible under the stated hypotheses of Theorem~\ref{thm:SDKG-UC}.
 When compiling out $\Fusv$ to the concrete USV protocol (Corollary~\ref{cor:compile-out-fusv}), additional negligible terms stemming from the USV/DLEQ-based instantiation are bounded under DDLEQ as in Theorem~\ref{thm:usv-real-ideal} and Lemmas~\ref{lem:usv-tag-sim} and \ref{lem:usv-eqv}. \end{remark}